Quinnipiac University: Campuses

+Quinnipiac University Emergency Medical Services is a student-run agency that responds on the Mount Carmel and York Hill Campuses.

 Academics

 Quinnipiac offers 58 undergraduate majors and 22 graduate programs, including Juris Doctor and medical doctor programs.
 Its Frank H. Netter MD School of Medicine admitted 60 students to its first class in 2013.
 Quinnipiac University is accredited by the New England Commission of Higher Education.

 In 2021, 72.5% of undergraduate applicants were accepted with matriculated students having an average GPA of 3.47.
-Quinnipiac is “test optional” for standardized tests for undergraduate applicants, but encourages submitting SAT or ACT scores, or both.
+Quinnipiac is "test optional" for standardized tests for undergraduate applicants, but encourages submitting SAT or ACT scores, or both.
 For those submitting scores, the average SAT score was 1175 and average ACT score was 26.
 Test scores are required for Quinnipiac's Accelerated Dual-Degree Bachelor's/JD (3+3) and Dual-Degree BS/MHS in Physician Assistant (4+27 months) programs, or for those that have been homeschooled.

 The university operates several media outlets, including a professionally run commercial radio station, WATX, founded by journalist and Quinnipiac professor Lou Adler.
 The university also operates a student-run FM radio station WQAQ, which concurrently streams on the Internet.
 An award-winning student-run television station, Q30 Television, is streamed online.
 Also, a student-produced newspaper, the Chronicle, established in 1929, publishes 2,500 copies every Wednesday.
 Students also run a literary magazine, the Montage, a yearbook, the Summit, the Quinnipiac Bobcats Sports Network (an online sports-focused broadcast), and the Quinnipiac Barnacle (a parody news organization).
 Unaffiliated with the school, but run by students, is also an online newspaper, the Quad News.

-Quinnipiac is home to one of the world's largest collections of art commemorating the Great Irish Famine.
-The collection is contained in Ireland’s Great Hunger Museum (Músaem An Ghorta Mhóir) just off the Mount Carmel Campus.
+Quinnipiac was home to one of the world's largest collections of art commemorating the Great Irish Famine.
+The collection was contained in Ireland's Great Hunger Museum (Músaem An Ghorta Mhóir) just off the Mount Carmel Campus.
+In August 2021, the university's board of trustees voted to keep the museum closed after multiple years of funding issues and lack of support, worsened by the COVID-19 pandemic.

-In May 2014, Quinnipiac laid off 16 full-time but non-tenured faculty, with 11 of those from the College of Arts and Sciences, with no advance notice of the staff reduction.
-The cuts followed several years of a "stalled hiring" and a faculty salary freeze.
-The layoffs were mostly in departments that had experienced reduced enrollment in recent years, and enrollment was expected to be down by 12 percent in the fall 2014 term.

-Rankings
+Reputation and rankings

-Quinnipiac is 153rd in the U.S. News & World Report 2020 rankings of national universities.
+Quinnipiac is 170th in the U.S. News & World Report 2024 rankings of national universities.
 For 2021, U.S. News & World Report ranked the physician assistant school 15th nationwide, the law school 122nd, the medical school 94–122, and the business school 99–131.

-Zippia name Quinnipiac University as the No. 1 college in the United States for getting a job in 2021.
+Zippia name Quinnipiac University as the No. 1 college in the United States for getting a job in 2021, but Zippia did not report salaries.